Dibden Center for the Arts not only serves our students and college community — it also acts as a partner to local and regional organizations.

 Contributions to the Creative Economy

-As a major performing arts center, Dibden has a growing and significant effect on the local creative economy.
+As a major performing arts center, Dibden has a significant effect on the local creative economy.

 We continue to initiate and engage many community partners in Dibden events and programs.
 The unique location of Dibden Center poises it to be the economic and cultural engine of the region as Vermont develops its creative economy.